nasa/cFE/docs/cFE Application Developers Guide.md

 Application to another mission where SB Message IDs may need to be renumbered.

-##### 6.5.1 Software Bus Message Header Types
+##### 6.5.1 Message Header Types

-The SB support two main types of headers: command headers and telemetry headers.
-In the CCSDS implementation of the SB, the command and telemetry headers share the same CCSDS primary header structure but have different secondary header structures.
+The Message module supports two main types of headers: command headers and telemetry headers.
+In the CCSDS implementation, the command and telemetry headers share the same CCSDS primary header structure but have different secondary header structures.
 The secondary header structures are shown below.
-Note that all SB messages must have a secondary header.
+Note that all messages must have a secondary header, a message containing just a CFE_MSG_Message_t is invalid per the CCSDS standard.

 ```
-typedef struct {
+typedef struct

-   uint16  Command;      /* command secondary header */
+{

+    uint8 FunctionCode; /**< \brief Command Function Code */
-      /*  bits  shift   ------------ description ---------------- */
+                        /* bits shift ---------description-------- */
-      /* 0x00FF    0  : checksum, calculated by ground system     */
+                        /* 0x7F  0    Command function code        */
-      /* 0x7F00    8  : command function code                     */
+                        /* 0x80  7    Reserved                     */

-      /* 0x8000   15  : reserved, set to 0                        */
+    uint8 Checksum; /**< \brief Command checksum  (all bits, 0xFF)      */

-} CCSDS_CmdSecHdr_t;
+} CFE_MSG_CommandSecondaryHeader_t;

+/**
+ * \brief cFS telemetry secondary header
+ */
-typedef struct {
+typedef struct

-   uint8  Time[CCSDS_TIME_SIZE];
+{

+    uint8 Time[6]; /**< \brief Time, big endian: 4 byte seconds, 2 byte subseconds */

-} CCSDS_TlmSecHdr_t;
+} CFE_MSG_TelemetrySecondaryHeader_t;
 ```

-The sizes of command and telemetry message headers are defined by
+The sizes of command and telemetry message headers can be calculated using sizeof(CFE_MSG_CommandHeader_t) and sizeof(CFE_MSG_TelemetryHeader_t) respectively.
-CFE_SB_CMD_HDR_SIZE and CFE_SB_TLM_HDR_SIZE respectively.

-It is important to note that some SB API calls assume the presence of a particular header type and will not work properly if the other header type is present instead.
+It is important to note that some API calls require the presence of a particular header type and will return an error if the other header type is present instead.
 The following section provides more detail.

 ##### 6.5.2 Setting Message Header Information